 Monmouth University uses the Free Application for Federal Student Aid (FAFSA) as its primary application for all federal, state, and institutional financial aid programs; no supplementary applications are required.
 Students must apply online.

 The FAFSA is completed each year using the student’s and parents’ federal income tax data and should also include Monmouth University’s Title IV School Code (002616).
 Where possible, students should utilize the Data Retrieval Tool (DRT) to import their tax information directly from the IRS’s database into the FAFSA; once income data has been imported no changes to that data should be made.
-Completed FAFSAs may be submitted to the U.S. Department of Education on or after October 1, 2016 for the 2017-2018 academic year.
+Completed FAFSAs may be submitted to the U.S. Department of Education on or after October 1, 2022 and until June 30 2024 for the 2023-24 academic year.

-Monmouth University does not have established deadlines for processing financial aid.
-However, students are encouraged to file as soon after January 1 as possible, as funding for several types of financial aid is limited, and funds are awarded on a first-come, first-served basis.
-Further, New Jersey residents must file the FAFSA to be considered for state grant (TAG) eligibility and should be aware of the following FAFSA filing deadlines:
+Monmouth University does not have a deadline for applying for financial aid.
+However, students are encouraged to file as soon after October 1 as possible, as funding for several types of financial aid is limited, and funds are awarded on a first-come, first-served basis.
+Further, New Jersey residents must file the FAFSA to be considered for state grant (TAG) eligibility and should be aware of the following FAFSA filing deadlines set by the state:

 |First time TAG recipients||September 15 of the current academic year|

 |Prior TAG recipients||April 15 of the preceding academic year|